atc0005/check-cert/README.md

 | `se`, `sans-entries` | No       |         | No     | *comma-separated list of values*                                        | One or many Subject Alternate Names (SANs) expected for the certificate used by the remote service.
 If provided, this list of comma-separated (optional) values is required for the certificate to pass validation.
 If the case-insensitive SKIPSANSCHECKS keyword is provided this validation will be skipped, effectively turning the use of this flag into a NOOP.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `s`, `server`        | **Yes**  |         | No     | *fully-qualified domain name or IP Address*                             | The fully-qualified domain name or IP Address of the remote system whose cert(s) will be monitored.
 This value is used to make the connection to the server in order to retrieve the certificate chain.
 For hosts with only a single certificate, this value is often the FQDN of the host itself, but for multi-certificate servers the user-specified value will be crucial in order to allow the remote host to select the appropriate certificate ([Server Name Indication support (SNI)](https://en.wikipedia.org/wiki/Subject_Alternative_Name)).
 For websites hosted on those servers, it is necessary to instead provide the FQDN of the site instead of the server hostname.
 For example, specify `www.example.org` instead of `host7.example.com`.
 Specify the site FQDN if in doubt.
 The user-specified value will also be validated against the Common Name and Subject Alternate Names fields *unless* the `dns-name` flag is also specified, in which case *this* value is only used for making the initial connection. |
 | `dn`, `dns-name`     | No       |         | No     | *fully-qualified domain name or IP Address*                             | The fully-qualified domain name of the remote system to be used for hostname verification.
 This option can be used for cases where the initial connection is made using a name or IP Address not associated with the certificate.
 See the `server` flag description for more information.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |

-#### `fixsn`

-This tool does not accept any flags.
-Instead, it expects to receive just one
-argument: a base 10 formatted certificate serial number, handled internally as a `*big.Int` value.
-This value is converted to a base 16, colon-delimited hex string.
-This format is common to tooling used to examine certificates.

-See the [Examples](#examples) section for usage.

 #### `certsum`